-If you are creating your own Loader for reasons other than wanting to control the thread it loads on, the AsyncTaskLoader class supplied by

-Android (API Level 11 and ACL editions) is a likely class for you to extend.
+If you are creating your own Loader for reasons other than wanting to control the thread it loads on, the AsyncTaskLoader class supplied by Android (API Level 11 and Android Support package editions) is a likely class for you to extend.
 It handles the public Loader API and routes key logic to run on a background thread supplied by the ever-popular AsyncTask.
 By extending this class, you do not have to worry about the threading yourself, so you can focus more on your data-loading logic.

 If you are creating a custom Loader that is loading a Cursor, just from an unusual source, you might consider extending AbstractCursorLoader instead.
-This class is in the LoaderEx project (API Level 11 and ACL editions).
-It consists mostly of the implementation of CursorLoader from the ACL, with the actual work to load the Cursor removed and replaced with a call to an abstract buildCursor() method.
+This class is in the LoaderEx project (API Level 11 and Android Support package editions).
+It consists mostly of the implementation of CursorLoader from the Android Support package, with the actual work to load the Cursor removed and replaced with a call to an abstract buildCursor() method.
 Since AbstractCursorLoader itself inherits from AsyncTaskLoader, the background thread is handled for you.
-We will an implementation of AbstractCursorLoader the examine SQLiteCursorLoader we saw previously - in the next section.
+We will examine ofan implementation AbstractCursorLoader SQLiteCursorLoader we saw previously - in the next section.
 Here, though, we will look at the internals of AbstractCursorLoader itself, so you can see the sorts of things an AsyncTaskLoader needs to do.